mohamed1232005/AIC-Competition-/README.md

 - **Model**: `XGBClassifier` (Extreme Gradient Boosting)
 - **Preprocessing**: `StandardScaler` for normalization

-Both classifiers use `LabelEncoder` to convert class labels into numerical format.
+Both classifiers use `LabelEncoder` to convert class labels into a numerical format.

 ---